dchapyshev/aspia/README.md

 - Direct connections
 - Audio support
 - Video recording
-- Client for Windows, MacOSX and Linux
+- Host and Client for Windows, MacOSX, Linux and Android
-- Host for Windows only
 - Router/Relay for Windows and Linux
 - And much more

 System requirements
 -------------------
 - Windows 7/2008 R2 or higher (x86 or x86_64 CPU)
-- Debian 11/Ubuntu 20.04 Linux (x86_64 CPU)
+- Ubuntu 22.04 / RHEL 8.10 (x86_64 CPU)
 - MacOSX (x86_64 or ARM64 CPU)
+- Android 12+

 Contacts
 --------